JimGrange/trimr/cran-comments.md

 * win-builder

 ## R CMD Check Results
-There were no ERRORs, WARNINGs, or NOTES.
+There were no ERRORs, WARNINGs, or NOTEs.

 ## Win-Builder Test
 There were two NOTES: